 17: Given that the Church of Scientology is an IP-based personal services business, it logically follows that a management and sales force is needed to administer, sell, deliver, and collect the revenues deriving from this intellectual property.
 Is this the real purpose of the Sea Org?

 In my opinion yes.
 The “Church of Scientology” is fundamentally a predatory business that does not want the financial liabilities associated with employees.
 Said another way, the Church of Scientology is designed to extract the maximum amount of money from its client base while reducing its cost of operations to the bare minimum.
-From this perspective, the IAS is far more lucrative than operating the Sea Org to deliver personal services.
-Based upon this assessment, it is easy to see why the Church of Scientology’s main business these days is focused in the pure sophistry of selling IAS statuses.
+From this perspective, David Miscavige’s constant emphasis for the IAS is far more lucrative than operating the Sea Org to deliver personal services.
+The IAS takes in money and delivers nothing in return except trophies and statuses.
+This is much easier and far less costly than delivering auditing.
+Based upon this assessment, it is easy to see why the Church of Scientology’s main business these days is focused in the emphasis of IAS fundraising.

 18: Given that selling IAS statuses is so central to the Church of Scientology, why does the Church bother with the expense of staffing and maintaining its existing Orgs and purchasing and renovating new Orgs?